 By setting PPPShortHold to -1, however, it is possible to set this variable in a way in which after termination of the link, a dial-up connection is automatically initiated and the link is reestablished.
 The current operational status of the interface, ifOperStatus, only takes the values up or down, no longer dormant or blocked.
-Configuration of this feature can only be made in the MIB table and not in Setup Tool.
+Configuration of this feature can be made over the MIB table and Setup Tool.